AdamSobieski/Nifty/OVERVIEW.md

 Learners could engage in meaningful, contextual dialogues with adaptive instructional systems about educational items, exercises, and activities.

+### Speech Recognition and Synthesis

+[Coqui](https://coqui.ai/) (available on GitHub [here](https://github.com/coqui-ai/)) is a state-of-the-art, open-source software system for speech-to-text and text-to-speech.
+The Nifty project will explore the utilization of Coqui and its interoperability with the Bot Framework.

 ## Educational Items, Exercises and Activities